NZX slumps for ninth day in a row after US bloodbath wipes 600 points off Dow Jones

 "The New Zealand market has been declining from its highs for the last few weeks.
 It topped out in mid to late September."

-Williamson said the US the trade war between China and America was still playing on people's minds and the recent political turmoil had not been helpful.
+Williamson said the trade war between China and America was still playing on people's minds and the recent political turmoil had not been helpful.

 Those factors came at a time when there was not much newsflow from companies.